The invisible list.

 There's nothing wrong with you, J. There's a lot wrong with the world we live in.

-1. Push back on bullshit - All those little slights and micro-aggressions that don't get called out accumulate.
+All those little slights and micro-aggressions that don't get called out accumulate.
 When we let ourselves and others be talked over, ignore 'harmless jokes' and put the unequal representation of women around the leadership table down to chance rather than naming it for the universal pattern it is, we allow it to continue.
 Every time we push back and make other people uncomfortable with our discomfort, we put the collective responsibility for change back where it belongs.

-2. Make the invisible, visible - Our mental and emotional load stays hidden because the it isn't as tangible as making and producing things.
-The entire economy runs on the unpaid care labour of women, and it will stay that way if we leave it unseen.
-A well meaning older lady once advised me, as a work-from-home parent, to leave clues.
-Don't push the vaccuum cleaner away, she advised, so that when he trips over it, he is reminded that the floor isn't clean by accident.
-The vaccuum cleaner theory applies to all the other work we do too - the permission slips we fill in, the 1:1 coaching we do out of hours, and the meetings we organise.
+A well-meaning older lady once advised me, as a work-from-home parent, to leave clues.
+Don't put the vacuum cleaner away, she advised, so that when my husband comes home and trips over it, he will be reminded that the floor isn't clean by accident.
+The vacuum cleaner theory applies to all the other work we do - the permission slips we fill in, the 1:1 coaching we do out of hours, and the meetings we organise.
 Make that work visible, delegate those responsibilities to others, and let them mess it up while they fumble around figuring it out.
 Men can operate smartphones and run empires, they can bloody well work a washing machine and organise catering.

-3. Tell yourself the truth - Stop speaking to yourself in such horrific ways.
+Stop speaking to yourself in such horrific ways.
 We tell ourselves things we would never tolerate from our loved ones - imagine calling your exhausted, hard-working best friend tired, lazy, fat or a terrible mother?
-You wouldn't, because it's incorrect and hurtful.
+You wouldn't because it's incorrect and hurtful.
 Yet we're perfectly happy to let those tracks run on repeat in our own minds.
-Be your own best friend and biggest advocate, and do it loudly and obviously so that other women hear you do it.
+Be your own best friend and biggest advocate, and do it loudly and obviously, so that other women hear you do it.
 Highlight your successes, say nice things about your effort and look for evidence of your value - because it's everywhere.
 Be the girl who hypes you in the pub bathroom, to yourself, every damn day.

-4. Stop putting other people's comfort first - We're not the only ones socialised to believe we should be nice, kind, dainty humans who make other people feel good - it's expected of us by our colleagues, bosses, partners, children and friends too.
-When you start to behave differently by pushing back, prioritising leisure time and demanding more equality at work or home, you will face backlash.
+\We're not the only ones socialised to believe we should be nice, kind, dainty humans who make other people feel good - it's expected of us by our colleagues, bosses, partners, children and friends too.
+You will face backlash when you start to behave differently by pushing back, prioritising leisure time, and demanding more equality at work or home.
 People may like you less.
 That's not your problem.
-You weren't put here to be nice to everyone, and not everyone will like you for the choices you make.
+You weren't put here to be nice to everyone, and not everyone will like you for your choices.
 Ultimately, it doesn't matter.
 Your peace is worth far more than their pleasure.
 Accept other's annoyance for what it is: their problem.

 If nothing else, J - I see you.
 You're great, and you're tired, and you deserve better.
-It's not your fault and it's not OK.
+It's not your fault, and it's not OK.